-How to make this winter blood orange with crispy sage and roasted almonds salad
+How to make this winter blood orange salad

 - Your first step is to roast your almonds and sage.
 I add my almonds and some fresh sage on a baking sheet, coat it with olive oil, and add a pinch of sea salt and bake.
 I saw this Alice Walters teaches cooking on Masterclass and have been making it ever since.
 It's so simple, but so delicious.
 Seriously addictive!

 - While you roast your almonds, prepare your salad by cutting your fresh romaine, and any vegetables of choice.
 I will add whatever I have that day.
 On this particular day, I added red pepper and avocado.
 Yum!

 - Peel your blood oranges, and slice them as thick or thin as you'd like.

 - Set salad aside and make your dressing!